 Most types of exercise are fine even if you are overweight.
 Being active during your pregnancy is safe and healthy for you and your baby.

 It's important to look after yourself and start managing your weight as early as possible in your pregnancy to get the most benefit.
-Having some goals and planning what you're going to do will help.
+Here’s some tips to help you.

 Most women who get pregnant after weight-loss surgery have an uncomplicated pregnancy and birth.